tomaraks/enablon/README.md

 ---

 ## **Future Improvements**
-1. **Implement POM**: Introduce a proper Page Object Model to improve reusability and readability.
-2. **CI Integration**: Add tests to a CI/CD pipeline (e.g., GitHub Actions or Jenkins).
+1. **CI Integration**: Add tests to a CI/CD pipeline (e.g., GitHub Actions or Jenkins).
-3. **Enhanced Reporting**: Use advanced reporting tools like Allure for better visualization.
+2. **Enhanced Reporting**: Use advanced reporting tools like Allure for better visualization.

 ---